dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlWaitForAG/README.md

 # Description

 The `SqlWaitForAG` DSC resource will wait for a cluster role/group to be created.
-When te cluster group is found, it wil search and wait for the Availability Group to become available.
-When the AG is found, it wil wait for one last TimeOut period.
+When the cluster group is found it will wait for the availability group to become available.
+When the availability group has been found the resource will wait the amount of time specified in the parameter RetryIntervalSec before returning.

 ## Requirements